Bariand/Fourcamp2/README.md

 # Fourcamp2
-The second set of coding exercises from Fourcamp.
-This are a bit more complex and intended to teach the C# language, not just algorithms.
+The second set of coding exercises for Fourcamp.
+These are a bit more complex and intended to teach the C# language, not just algorithms.